JULIAN M C SCOTT ARTIST

 Terrace Gallery, London.
 "Concrete > Abstract".
 Curated by Stephen Keane.

 Terrace Gallery at Patchworks, London.
-"It Rose and it Fell" - 20 years of the Terrace Gallery.
+"It Rose and it Fell" - 20 years of the Terrace Gallery, curated by Karl Bielik.

 Fronteer Gallery, Sheffield.
 "Abstract '24".